Where is the AAV Genome Integration Site

 The integration of AAV into the host genome is a complex process that relies heavily on host factors, as AAV vectors do not encode proteins necessary for integration.
 AAV integration typically occurs at sites of double-strand breaks (DSBs) or nicks in the host genome.
 This integration can occur through homologous recombination or non-homologous end joining mechanisms.
 The presence of free chromosomal ends available for ligation with AAV genomes suggests that nuclear proteins involved in the DNA damage response play a critical role in regulating the integration process.

 While preclinical and clinical studies have indicated a favorable safety profile for AAV integrations, concerns remain regarding their long-term genotoxic potential.
 High doses of AAV in preclinical models have been associated with hepatocellular carcinoma and clonal expansions due to the activation of oncogenes.
-Consequently, while AAV integration ensures sustained transgene expression and potential therapeutic benefits, it also necessitates careful consideration of safety measures.
+Consequently, while AAV integration ensures sustained transgene expression and potential other benefits, it also necessitates careful consideration of safety measures.

 Introduction to AAV Integration Site Analysis